All

 How is the overall programme funded?

-SEAMEO Secretariat is receiving funding for SEA DREAM by Wellcome Trust and the UK Foreign, Commonwealth & Development Office (FCDO) with potential additional funding from national health research funders and philanthropies.
+SEAMEO Secretariat is receiving funding for SEA DREAM by Wellcome and the UK Foreign, Commonwealth & Development Office (FCDO) with potential additional funding from national health research funders and philanthropies.

 3.3